hay/facetool/README.md

     facetool.py combineframes -i frames -o movie.mp4

+Combine a WAV file with an existing movie and save to a new one

+    facetool.py combineaudio -i movie.mp4 -ai sound.wav -o movie-sound.mp4

 Return metadata about an image or video file in JSON format

     facetool.py probe -i movie.mp4